Skip to content

 • configure() classmethod for local asset overriding (JS and CSS)

-• Modes: app, editor, playground, headless, compact, debug
+• Modes: app, editor, playground, headless, progress, debug

 • output param for client-to-server data